Multiscale-Genomics/mg-tool-api/README.md

 2. App:
 	Is the main entry point to the tools layer of the VRE; it deals with heterogeneity in the way Tools are run, in terms of filesystem access, runtime environment, error reporting, and more.
+Therefore, Apps are compatible with all Tools.
 	Apps implement a "launch" method, which prepares and runs a single instance of Tool.
 	The "apps" module provides some example Apps for straightforward cases:

 	- *LocalApp*: uses the MuG DMP API to retrieve file names that are assumed to be locally accessible;